Mirror Symmetry for Truncated Cluster Varieties: The mirror construction

+where the maps are the covariant functorialities of the wrapped Fukaya category under inclusions of Liouville sectors. \end{Corollary}

-Since the categories in the pushout diagram \eqref{eq:a-pushout} all have well-understood interpretations in mirror symmetry, we can rephrase Corollary~\ref{cor:a-pushout} entirely in terms of the mirror algebraic geometry used by Gross-Hacking-Keel in Construction \ref{constr:ghk-cluster} .
+Since the categories and maps in the pushout diagram \eqref{eq:a-pushout} all have well-understood interpretations in mirror symmetry, we can rephrase Corollary~\ref{cor:a-pushout} entirely in terms of the mirror algebraic geometry used by Gross--Hacking--Keel in Construction \ref{constr:ghk-cluster} .